 How different this experience is from that of nearly every other profession.
 Engineers, archaeologists, midwives etc are generally respected for their expertise.
 Government tends to consult them rather than direct their day-to-day activities.
 If a disagreement arises, these professionals have a mechanism to resolve the dispute and arrive at a general consensus.
 They look to research and discuss the evidence, not their opinion.

 Anita and Amrita are midwives in the UK and India.
 Despite their geographical and cultural separation, they both study their midwifery from the same textbook.

 The need for consensus

-Why are the judgements of most professions respected while teachers are treated so badly?
+Why are the judgements of most professions respected while teachers can be treated so badly?
 Is there a connection between the lack of shared ideas and the lack of respect?
 Are the politicians and journalists exploiting the lack of shared ideas in the teaching profession?
-What would it take to become respected?
+What would it take to become more respected by them?

 The emerging consensus

 The good news is that all the basic ingredients for a shared theory (and from there a more respected profession) already exist.
 Among those who look at the evidence there is very little disagreement.
 Blog posts by the Learning Scientists do not clash with the output from the Education Endowment Foundation (EEF).
 Hattie’s Visible Learning list is quite compatible with the EEF and other evidence compilations.